Animalsebas/altur_challenge/README.md

 ### Start the Backend
-Copy the .env from the root folder into the ./back folder as well
+- cd ./
-- cd ./backend
+- pip install -r ./backend/requirements.txt
-- pip install -r requirements.txt
+- uvicorn back.main:app --reload
-- uvicorn main:app --port 8000
+If the backend has trouble finding the .env on the root folder copy it into the ./back folder.

 ### Run the automated tests without docker
 - cd ./